MacOS on Linux VirtualBox

-Installation of VirtualBox was straight-forward on KDE Neon as I had to download the Ubuntu version from this website and run the following code from the downloaded directory.
+Installation of VirtualBox was straightforward on KDE Neon.
+I downloaded the Ubuntu version from this website and ran the following command from the downloaded directory.

 sudo dpkg -i package-name.deb

 Following the instructions by Helmreich Joinery on Youtube made the installation process faster and easier.
-Although few complications were there after the installation as it failed to boot into the OS itself.
-The boot sequence got stuck in the line stating a kernel panic followed by system uptime in nanoseconds: some_number.
-After reading through the comments section, it was confirmed that the error was due to a wrongly set cdpuidset parameter which was part of the shell script.
-The following command would modify the cpuidset parameter if entered in the terminal.
+However, I encountered a few complications after the installation when it failed to boot into the OS.
+The boot sequence halted at the line displaying a kernel panic followed by system uptime in nanoseconds: some_number.
+After consulting the comments section, I confirmed that the error was due to an incorrectly set cpuidset parameter within the shell script.
+The following command modifies the cpuidset parameter when entered in the terminal.

 VBoxManage modifyvm Sierra --cpuidset 00000001 000306a9 04100800 7fbae3ff bfebfbff

-Shown below is the picture of first successful boot of macOS Sierra from VirtualBox.
+The image below shows the first successful boot of macOS Sierra from VirtualBox.

 Transferring files from host to guest machine

-Now came the tough part, transferring files from the host machine (i.e. Linux in my case) to guest machine (macOS Sierra).
-Initially on the guest machine, I tried using the standard command for adding a new user on the guest machine which is, sudo adduser USERNAME vboxsf after creating a shared folder on the host machine.
-It did not work, as expected, since it was not a Unix command.
+Next came the challenge: transferring files from the host machine (Linux in my case) to the guest machine (macOS Sierra).
+Initially, after creating a shared folder on the host machine, I attempted to use the standard command for adding a new user on the guest machine: sudo adduser USERNAME vboxsf.
+This, as expected, did not work, because it was not a Unix command.

-After a lot of trial and error, I came across this post (https://askubuntu.com/questions/22973/share-folder-with-mac-guest-on-a-linux-ubuntu-host) where one of the comments read that "Guest Additions for Mac doesn't exist" and the only way out of it would be setting up Samba on the host machine and connecting it from the guest machine by typing smb://ip_of_host.
-It was later that I realised, setting up Samba would not only benefit the host machine but all the devices connected to that network.
+After significant trial and error, I discovered this post (https://askubuntu.com/questions/22973/share-folder-with-mac-guest-on-a-linux-ubuntu-host) where a comment indicated that "Guest Additions for Mac doesn't exist".
+The only solution involved setting up Samba on the host machine and connecting from the guest machine by typing smb://ip_of_host.
+I later realized that setting up Samba would benefit not only the host machine but also all devices connected to that network.

 Logic Pro X on VirtualBox MacOS

-Installed Logic Pro X on macOS Sierra very well knowing that VirtualBox would not be able to handle such heavy softwares.
+I installed Logic Pro X on macOS Sierra, fully aware that VirtualBox would not be able to handle such demanding software.

-As I tried to record a normal midi track, I started seeing glitches.
-The seek was not moving at all after the recording began but the midi data was getting saved as usual.
-Working with such a software on VBox was such a pain.
-Unable to record any further, I decided to uninstall the software but keep the OS for sometime just to get a hang of it.
+As I tried to record a standard MIDI track, I started seeing glitches.
+The playback cursor was not moving at all after the recording began, but the MIDI data was, however, being saved as usual.
+Working with such software on VBox proved to be very challenging.
+Unable to record any further, I decided to uninstall the software but keep the OS for some time to familiarize myself with it.